2014 CIS University Cup: University Cup

-Pool A - Afternoon
+Pool A – Afternoon

 Pool A games were played from March 20 to March 22, 2014.

-Pool B - Evening
+Pool B – Evening

 Championship final

-Bench assignments for the championship final (home/visitor) is based on each advancing team's record and stats from their 2 game pool games, not their tournament seed.
-Saskatchewan is the home team with a 2-0 record (4pts) and a GF/GA ratio of 12/2 = 6.0 versus Alberta with a 2-0 record (4pts) and a GF/GA ratio of 6/4 = 1.5.
+Bench assignments for the championship final (home/visitor) is based on each advancing team's record and stats from their 2-game pool games, not their tournament seed.
+Saskatchewan is the home team with a 2–0 record (4pts) and a GF/GA ratio of 12/2 = 6.0 versus Alberta with a 2–0 record (4pts) and a GF/GA ratio of 6/4 = 1.5.

 Tournament All-Stars

 Derek Hulak, from the Saskatchewan Huskies, was selected as the Major W.J.
 'Danny' McLeod Award for CIS University Cup MVP.
 Hulak led all players in goals (4) and points (6) in the tournament.
+He is the first MVP selection from the Championship losing team since Yvan Busque (Moncton) was selected in 2007.

-Joining Hulakon on the tournament all-star team were:
+Joining Hulak on the tournament all-star team were: